ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

 ## Output Voltage Measurement

-This is a MeasurementLink example that sources DC voltage as input with an NI SMU and measures output using NI-VISA DMM.
+This is a MeasurementLink example that sources DC voltage as input to the DUT with an NI SMU and measures the DUT output using NI-VISA DMM.

 ### Features